 All teachers are highly qualified and credentialed in the subject area they teach.
-Vista del Lago is staffed with 74 teachers, 4 administrators, 3 FTE counselors, and 60 classified and support staff members.
+Vista del Lago is staffed with 75 teachers, 4 administrators, 3 FTE counselors, and 60 classified and support staff members.
 Over 40% of our staff hold master's degrees and six teachers are National Board Certified.
-All of our teachers are fully credentialed, NCLB compliant and Cross-cultural, Language and Academic Development (CLAD) or Bilingual Cross-cultural, Language and Academic Development (BCLAD) authorized.
-Three of our teachers are in the Beginning Teacher Support and Assessment (BTSA) program.
+Nearly all of our teachers are fully credentialed, NCLB compliant and Cross-cultural, Language and Academic Development (CLAD) or Bilingual Cross-cultural, Language and Academic Development (BCLAD) authorized.
+Three of our teachers are in the Beginning Teacher Support and Assessment (BTSA) program and one is in the Intern Program.